 Have you ever been to a litigating lawyer's office?
 A desk filled with documents and ledger papers, a stack of files, tons of books, and much more.
-The lawyer handles many cases for various clients, and all that needs tremendous documentation, drafts, and filing to be done.
+The lawyer handles many cases for various clients, and each requires extensive documentation, drafting, and filing.
 It is humanly impossible to maintain that infrastructure sustainably.

-In short, we can safely say that legal ops deal with the responsibilities of legal departments that aren't the law itself.
+In short, we can safely say that legal ops deals with the responsibilities of legal departments, not the law itself.

 The scope of legal operations can be broadly categorized as:- Defining and driving initiatives for improved efficiency